Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Various Shafarevich sets of hyper-Kähler varieties

-To take into account of the birational transformations, we introduce the following notion of \textit{essentially good reduction} of hyper-K\"ahler varieties, which roughly means having good reduction after birational transformations over an unramified base change.
+To take into account the birational transformations, we introduce the following notion of \textit{essentially good reduction} of hyper-Kähler varieties, which roughly means having good reduction after birational modification over an unramified base change.

-\begin{definition}[Essentially good reduction] Let $X$ be a hyper-K\"ahler variety over $F$.
-Let $\p$ be a height $1$ prime ideal of $\Spec R$.
-We say $X$ has \textit{essentially good reduction} at $\p$ if there exists a finite \'{e}tale extension $S$ of the completion $\widehat{R}_{\p}$ with respect to the maximal ideal, such that there exists a smooth proper algebraic space $\mathcal{Y}$ over $S$ whose generic fiber $\mathcal{Y}_{\Frac(S)}$ is a hyper-K\"ahler variety that is $\Frac(S)$-birationally isomorphic to $X_{\Frac(S)}$. \end{definition}
+\begin{definition}[Essentially good reduction] Let $X$ be a hyper-Kähler variety over $F$.
+Let $\p$ be a height $1$ prime ideal of $R$.
+We say $X$ has \textit{essentially good reduction} at $\p$ if there exists a finite \'{e}tale extension $S$ of the completion $\widehat{R}_{\p}$ with respect to the maximal ideal, such that there exists a smooth proper algebraic space $\mathcal{Y}$ over $S$ whose generic fiber $\mathcal{Y}_{\Frac(S)}$ is a hyper-Kähler variety that is $\Frac(S)$-birationally isomorphic to $X_{\Frac(S)}$. \end{definition}

-\begin{remark} The requirement on base change is meaningful: already in dimension 2, there are examples of K3 surfaces over $\QQ_{p}$ which does not admit good reduction, but admits good reduction after a finite unramified extension of $\QQ_{p}$ (see \cite[Theorem 1.6]{LM18}). \end{remark}
+\begin{remark} The requirement on base change is meaningful: already in dimension 2, there are examples of K3 surfaces over $\QQ_{p}$ which does not admit good reduction but admits good reduction after a finite unramified extension of $\QQ_{p}$ (see \cite[Theorem 1.6]{LM18}). \end{remark}

-\begin{definition}[Essential Shafarevich sets] Let notation be as above.
+\begin{definition}[Essential Shafarevich sets] Keep the notation as above.

 \end{definition}

 By definition, we have

 and similarly for polarized Shafarevich sets.
 The difference between the middle two sets is partially explained in Section \ref{sectionremcoh}.